 The thing about internal investigations is that there is always a risk that they can be biased and keep certain details in secret, silence witnesses and other victims, turn a blind eye to evidence, just to help save the reputation of the employer or influential employee being accused of wrongful conduct and/or help the accused avoid responsibility.

 Under California Fair Employment and Housing Act, all types of sexual harassment in the workplace are a violation of the law.
 Workplace sexual harassment can take two forms: quid pro quo harassment and creating a hostile work environment.

 Let’s delve into each type of sexual harassment in employment.

 Quid pro quo literally translates to “something for something,” and in the realm of law refers to the type of sexual harassment in employment when an employer, supervisor, manager or another employee who is superior to the victim, threatens the subordinate with an adverse employment action if she/he refuses to perform a sex act.

 Adverse employment action can include a bad review, termination, demotion, and even missed the opportunity of getting a promotion in exchange for sexual favors.

 If you’re confused about whether or not you have become a victim of quid pro quo harassment in the workplace, seek the legal advice of a Los Angeles sexual harassment attorney to speak about your particular case.
 Here at JML Law, we respect your right to confidentiality.

-The second type of sexual harassment in employment is creating a hostile work environment, and, as opposed to quid pro quo, can be caused by employers, supervisors and others who are superior to the victim as well as co-workers and colleagues who are in an equal employment position and cannot take an adverse employment action against the victim for refusing to perform a sex act.
+The second type of sexual harassment in employment is creating a hostile work environment, and, as opposed to quid pro quo, can be caused by employers, supervisors, and others who are superior to the victim as well as co-workers and colleagues who are in an equal employment position and cannot take adverse employment action against the victim for refusing to perform a sex act.